 Prior to the beginning of service delivery or at the initiation of service delivery.

+As evidenced by the signature of the person served, and/or their legal guardian

 When informed consent is not possible due to the inability of the person served to understand his/her rights in the treatment process, documentation of this factor appears in the client record.

 The Provider’s policies promote the following rights of the persons served: